tensorleap/leap-cli/pkg/tensorleapapi/docs/VisualizedItem.md

 ### NewVisualizedItem

-`func NewVisualizedItem(visualizerName string, data VisData, encoderNames []string, connectionName string, ) *VisualizedItem`
+`func NewVisualizedItem(visualizerName string, data VisualizedItemData, encoderNames []string, connectionName string, ) *VisualizedItem`

 NewVisualizedItem instantiates a new VisualizedItem object This constructor will assign default values to properties that have it defined,